SitecorePowerShell/Book/installation/README.md

 You can find two flavors of the images:
 * [Community Built](https://hub.docker.com/r/sitecorepowershell/sitecore-powershell-extensions)
   * Ex: `docker pull sitecorepowershell/sitecore-powershell-extensions:6.4-1809`
 * Sitecore Built
   * Ex: `docker pull scr.sitecore.com/sxp/modules/sitecore-spe-assets:6.4-1809`

 With this approach you essentialy add a new layer during your image build to include the files from the asset image.
 Here are some samples of what you can add to your existing setup.
-Check out Sitecore's samples additional guidence.
+Check out Sitecore's samples for additional guidence.

 **docker-compose.yml**